microsoft/VoTT/README.md

 ![alt text](docs/images/new-project.png "New Project")

-### Project Settings
+#### Project Settings

-Project settings can be modified after a project has been created, by clicking on the 'Project Setting' icon in the left hand navigation bar.
+Project settings can be modified after a project has been created, by clicking on the `Project Setting` icon in the left hand navigation bar.

-#### Security Tokens
+##### Security Tokens

 Some project settings can include sensitive values, such as API keys or other shared secrets.
 Each project will generate a security token that can be used to encrypt/decrypt sensitive project settings.

-Security tokens can be found under 'Application Settings' by clicking the gear icon in the lower corner of the left hand navigation bar.
+Security tokens can be found under `Application Settings` by clicking the gear icon in the lower corner of the left hand navigation bar.

 **NOTE:** Project files can be shared among multiple people.
 In order to share sensitive project settings, *all parties must have/use the same security token.*

-The token name and key *must* match in order for sensitive values to be successfully decrypted.
+The token name and key **must** match in order for sensitive values to be successfully decrypted.

 ![alt text](docs/images/security-tokens.png "Security Tokens")

-## Labeling an Image
+### Labeling an Image

 When a project is created or opened, the main tag editor window opens.
 The tag editor consists of two main parts: